 - Move your body often

-Remaining stagnant in the same position for several hours is straining on the body.
+Remaining stagnant in the same position for several hours is straining the body.
 Take time to get up, walk around and stretch your legs.
-Do some shoulder shrugs and neck rolls to release tension and to keep your body loose.
+Do some shoulder shrugs and neck rolls to release tension and keep your body loose.
 Incorporating motion in your work schedule helps increase blood flow and also improves efficiency and concentration.

 Try to implement some or all of these tips into your work life.
 Gradually making these changes to improve your posture at work can have benefits for your overall health and can increase your work productivity.
 You might also like to read: How to Stay Active at Work, All About Workers Compensation, and 4 Work Environment Changes That Will Increase Productivity in the Office.